Full GEO Report for https://mphmetalrecycling.ca/

 Performance

-❌ Homepage responsiveness flagged as lagging
+❌ Homepage responsiveness is lagging

 What we saw